Brevex/US-Used-Cars-Price-Prediction/README.md

 <h2> &#128269; About the project </h2><br>

-<p>A Machine learning model in Python that classifies the relationship between the efficiency of different engine models and other car characteristics.</p><br>
+<p>A machine learning model in Python that classifies the relationship between the efficiency of different engine models and other car characteristics.</p><br>

 <h2> &#128302; Technologies Used </h2><br>